caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

+Your `Dispose(bool disposing)` method should also, to be polite, set any large fields to `null` to give the garbage collector a chance to destroy them&mdash;although this won't be possible if they've been declared `readonly`.

-If your class is `sealed` then the `Dispose(bool d)` method obviously cannot be `protected` or `virtual`, but it still helps to keep the two methods separate for clarity.
+If your class is `sealed` then the `Dispose(bool d)` method has to be `private` rather that `protected virtual`, but it still helps to keep the two methods separate for clarity.

 If you have unmanaged resources that need to be cleaned up, the recommended pattern is to use one of the classes derived from the abstract `System.Runtime.InteropServices.SafeHandle` class to wrap the unmanaged resource.
 On the Windows platform there are a number of classes in the `Microsoft.Win32.SafeHandles` namespace to wrap things like OS-level filehandles, registry handles, and suchlike; these provide a lightweight way to wrap the external resources in managed `IDisposable` objects that will take care of finalization for you.
 However, if you don't want to do this, you can also do the following: